-When people face adversity they often shy away from owning the responsibility of their actions that has led to the situation.
+When people face adversity, they often shy away from owning the responsibility for their actions that has led to the situation.

-Instead of blaming others for your professional setbacks, or finding comfort in the notion of your own misfortune, you should respond to it in way that works in favor of you.
+Instead of blaming others for your professional setbacks or finding comfort in the notion of your misfortune, you should respond to it in a way that favors you.

-While the situation might be something that you could not have prevented, responding to it in a positive manner will help you channel your energy in the right direction.
+While the situation might be something you could not have prevented, responding to it positively will help you channel your energy in the right direction.

 3. Treat Negative Feedback as a Gift

 Negative feedback is similar.
-If your manager tells you to improve, he isn’t passing a judgment on your abilities.
-It may feel like a personal attack and can evoke a whole host of powerful emotions.
+If your manager tells you to improve, he isn’t judging your abilities.
+It may feel like a personal attack and can evoke many powerful emotions.

 However, you must interpret the negative feedback as a learning opportunity, and instead of feeling angry or upset about it, find a way to get them.

 4. Focus on Your Strengths

 People often work on improving their weaknesses while ignoring their strengths.
-While improving your weak points is essential for a continual growth, it is your innate strengths that will come to rescue and help you survive during struggling times.
+While improving your weak points is essential for continual growth, your innate strengths will come to the rescue and help you survive during struggling times.

-Leaders focus on the positive side of life rather than constantly attending their weaknesses.
+Leaders focus on the positive side of life rather than constantly attending to their weaknesses.

 5. Identify New Goals

 When you are already at the lowest ebb in life and have nothing to lose, that is the perfect time to realign your goals and establish a new direction to move on.
 You just lost your job.

-An honest introspection will reveal the true reasons of losing it.
+Honest introspection will reveal the genuine reasons for losing it.

-Maybe you were not hundred percent happy with the way your career was heading so far, or your passion lie elsewhere.
+Maybe you were not hundred percent happy with the way your career was heading so far, or your passion lay elsewhere.

-Take stock of the situation, you might just be more grateful for the freedom of thought and action that you enjoy right now.
+Take stock of the situation, and you might be more grateful for the freedom of thought and action that you enjoy right now.
 As the saying goes, every cloud has a silver lining.

-Once you have a better understanding of the situation, have new goals for the future, work to achieve them.
+Once you have a better understanding of the situation, have new goals for the future, and work to achieve them.
 That’s what leaders do.

 How Do You Overcome Adversity?